MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	a.
 Type the following command and press Enter (If you receive a message asking whether you want to install this module from an untrusted repository, enter **A** for **Yes to All**; do the same for the next command as well):  <br/>

-		Install-Module Microsoft.Graph.Groups -Scope CurrentUser
+		Install-Module Microsoft.Graph.Groups

 	b.
 At the command prompt, type the following command and press Enter: <br/>

-		Install-Module Microsoft.Graph.Users -Scope CurrentUser
+		Install-Module Microsoft.Graph.Users

-10. Now that you have installed the Groups and Users sub-modules, you must import each of them in order to import their respective cmdlets into your PowerShell session.
-To do so, you must run the following two commands: <br/>

-	a.
-Type the following command and press Enter:  <br/>

-		Import-Module Microsoft.Graph.Groups

-	a.
-Then type the following command and press Enter:  <br/>

-		Import-Module Microsoft.Graph.Users

-11. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the Groups and Users cmdlets that were just imported.
+10. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the Groups and Users cmdlets that were just imported.
 To complete this task, you only need 'Read only' permissions for these two sub-modules.
 Type the following command and then press Enter: <br/>

 		Connect-MgGraph -Scopes 'Group.Read.All', 'User.Read.All'

-12. In the **Pick an account** window that appears, select **Holly Dickson's** account.
+11. In the **Pick an account** window that appears, select **Holly Dickson's** account.
 In the **Enter password** window, enter the New Administrative Password that you assigned to her account and then select **Sign in**.

-13. If a **Permissions requested** dialog box appears, select the **Consent on behalf of your organization** check box and then select **Accept**.
+12. If a **Permissions requested** dialog box appears, select the **Consent on behalf of your organization** check box and then select **Accept**.

-14. You will now use PowerShell to display the list of groups in Microsoft 365.
+13. You will now use PowerShell to display the list of groups in Microsoft 365.
 This list should include the groups that you manually created in Microsoft 365, as well as the groups that were created in the on-premises Active Directory that were just synchronized with Microsoft 365.
 Type the following command and then press Enter:

-		Get-MgGroup | Format-List Id, DisplayName, Description, GroupTypes
+		Get-MgGroup | Format-Table Id, DisplayName, Description, GroupTypes

-15. You now want to display the members of the **Research** group.
+14. You now want to display the members of the **Research** group.
 In the list of groups, highlight the object ID for the **Research** group and then press **Ctrl+C** to copy the ID to the clipboard.
 Then type the following command, paste in the Research group's object ID (**Ctrl+V**) in the appropriate spot, and then press Enter:  <br/>

 		Get-MgGroupMember -GroupId 'paste in the group's object ID here'

-16. In the list of group members that were displayed in the prior step, note how the results simply show the object ID of each member.
+15. In the list of group members that were displayed in the prior step, note how the results simply show the object ID of each member.
 Without displaying the user names, this command doesn't help you verify whether the group members were synchronized.
 To work around this issue, you're going to repeat the prior command, but this time you'll add an additional component that retrieves the User record for each member of the group and displays the User's attributes, which includes the user name. <br/>

 	At the command prompt hit the UP arrow on your keyboard.
 This will automatically type the prior command that was run (which includes the Research group's object ID, so you don't have to re-paste it).
 Then following the object ID, type the remaining portion of the command (starting with **-All**) and press Enter:

 		Get-MgGroupMember -GroupId 'the object ID of the Research group' -All | ForEach {Get-MgUser -UserId $_.Id}

-17. In the list of members of the Research group, verify the following users are **NOT** included.
+16. In the list of members of the Research group, verify the following users are **NOT** included.
 Remember, in the prior task you removed these three users from the Research group in the on-premises Active Directory, prior to synchronizing the group to Microsoft 365:

 	- Cai Chu